hpc-carpentry/hpc-python/index.md

 We’ll start with the basics and cover everything you need to get started.
 Some elements of writing performance-oriented code will be covered, but it is not the main focus.
-There is no prerequisite knowlege for this tutorial, although having some prior experience with the command-line or a compute cluster will be very helpful.
+There is no prerequisite knowledge for this tutorial, although having some prior experience with the command-line or a compute cluster will be very helpful.

 At the end of this lesson, you will know how to: